RobRendell/gTove/README.md

     represent statuses or whatever.
 * Due to httprelay.io relying on cookies, multiple tabs in the same browser are going to have issues.
 Its cookie doesn't appear to be httpOnly, so we might be able to hack it with javascript.
-* Remove textures from the Redux store (breaks redux dev tools)
 * Recover from network failure e.g. sleep?
 Also doesn't seem to handle it well if the same client logs out and in as different users a few times.
 * Make nodes tell each other the number of peers they have, so any with less than others can invite connections?